freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/010_Projections/+page.md

 When defining a projection for a concept or interface, you will likely need to include its properties.
-This is done using the special notation `${}`, which instructs Freon to include a property according to the projection defined for its type.
+This is done using the special notation `${}`, which instructs Freon to include a property according to the projection of its type.

 For example, given the following metamodel:
 ```proto